audunru/config-secrets/README.md

 It is _very important_ that you cache your Laravel configuration with `php artisan config:cache` or `php artisan optimize` when you use this package.
 If not, secrets will be retrieved for every request.
 This process is slow and costly!

-# Command line

-Run `php artisan config:cache` or `php artisan optimize` to update your cached configuration with new secret values.

 # Alternatives

 [AWS Secrets Manager](https://github.com/TappNetwork/laravel-aws-secrets-manager)